technoAl/ROS-Nursing-Robot-MQP-23-24/README.md

 ### Miscellaneous Notes

 If you want to add a new object to the workspace follow these steps:
 1. Ensure that you use an AprilTag in the 36h11 family that is separate from the tag IDs already in use.
-Refer to the following lines and follow the format to add a tag that the cameras can detect. https://github.com/technoAl/ROS-Nursing-Robot-MQP-23-24/blob/93d46f2faa306de52ecfaef543fba2a1fa6e12f6/src/pipeline.py#L73-L110
+2. Refer to the following lines and follow the format to add a tag that the cameras can detect along with a corresponding object name. https://github.com/technoAl/ROS-Nursing-Robot-MQP-23-24/blob/93d46f2faa306de52ecfaef543fba2a1fa6e12f6/src/pipeline.py#L73-L110
-2.
+3. Add the object name to the following list. https://github.com/technoAl/ROS-Nursing-Robot-MQP-23-24/blob/93d46f2faa306de52ecfaef543fba2a1fa6e12f6/src/pipeline.py#L222
+4. Add the object name to the broadcaster in the intermediate publisher using the following format in `intermediate_publisher.py`. https://github.com/technoAl/ROS-Nursing-Robot-MQP-23-24/blob/488107e449fc831e9eda7880ecc063fd470e78f8/src/intermediate_publisher.py#L118-L124
+5. Use the object name in the following format to add objects to the unity publisher. https://github.com/technoAl/ROS-Nursing-Robot-MQP-23-24/blob/488107e449fc831e9eda7880ecc063fd470e78f8/src/unity_publisher.py#L63-L68